 The art of laser engraving and cutting is a unique and vast one.
 It spans a lot of different mediums and serves a lot of different purposes.
-Laser engraving can be used to make all kinds of gifts, keepsakes, and one-of-a-kind pieces including engraved rolling pins, labelled glass spice jars, rubber stamps, wine glasses, shadow boxes, and so much more!
-If you are a DIY type learning how to use a laser engraver can be a really useful skill whether you’d like to create keepsakes for family members and loved ones as a hobby or if you’d like to use it to make money.
+Laser engraving can be used to design and create all kinds of custom gifts, keepsakes, and one-of-a-kind art pieces including engraved rolling pins, labelled glass spice jars, rubber stamps, wine glasses, shadow boxes, and so much more!
+If you are a DIY type learning how to use a laser engraver can be a really useful skill whether you’d like to create memorable gifts for family members and loved ones as a hobby or if you choose – to make money.
 Either way, learning how to use a laser engraver could greatly impact your life!
 Since you’re just getting started let’s begin with the basics.
 Here’s a great article on using a laser for rubber stamp making.
 A CO2 laser will laser cut and engrave different polymers for beautiful stamps.